Featured in...

 Source: Moneysavingexpert

-Can you complain about bailiffs?
+Can you complain about them?

 If the enforcement agents do not accept your evidence of a mental health illness, you can complain or ask Citizens Advice agents to communicate with them.